MinSungjae/ubuntu18_newest_hardware/README.md

 Please refer https://liquorix.net .

-*If you already installed nvidia-driver-510, you can let driver installed and just install newest kernel.
+*If you already installed nvidia-driver-510 on your computer, you can let driver installed and can just install newest kernel.
 *You don't have to uninstall before updating kernel.